rocky-d/drmo-server/README.md

 #### What are its functionalities?

 - Request Handling
-- JSON Data Parsing and Packaging
+- JSON Data Handling and Responding
 - Data Storage
 - Data Query
 - User Registration